Mayor Steinberg proposes building 1,000 tiny homes over next two years

-Mayor Darrell Steinberg made a proposal at Tuesday’s state of downtown address to invest $21 million and build 1,000 tiny homes over the next three years to address Sacramento’s homeless crisis.
+Mayor Darrell Steinberg is calling for ideas from developers on how what it will take to build 1,000 efficient homes in Sacramento over the next two years.

-Next month, the Mayor wants to ask developers what it would take to build efficient 300 to 400 square foot housing units across the city.
-The minimum requirements for each home would be a solid roof, door, plumbing, and electricity.
+The mayor wants each of 300 to 400 square foot housing units to have solid roof, door, plumbing and electricity.

 “We simply cannot wait for the conventional affordable housing process to get us started,” Steinberg said.